Our training and development programme is here to help the community rail movement continue to grow and fulfil its potential.

 - Improve an organisation’s effectiveness and ability to achieve community rail aims

 The bursary will fund or part-fund a course place or conference fees up to £200.
 The minimum bursary is £25.

 Please note that once we’ve agreed your application ACoRP will only reimburse you once you’ve attended/completed the course.
 Your group/organisation will need to pay initially and then claim the bursary amount back from us.

-Round Two is open from Monday 7th January until 30 November 2019 for courses and conferences that will take place before 31 December 2019.
-During Round Two we will only fund one bursary place per member organisation.
-Bursaries are provided on a first come, first served basis and the pot is limited so if you have something in mind please apply as soon as you can.
+Round two of the scheme has been extended, and is now open until 31 March 2020 for courses and conferences takng place before 31 March 2020.
+Member organisations can apply for up to two bursaries during round two (Jan 2019-31 March 2020), but they must be for different people.
+Bursaries are provided on a first come, first served basis and the pot is limited, so if you have something in mind please apply as soon as you can.

-If you are interested please download the forms and guidelines below.
+If you are interested, please download the forms and guidelines below.
 Read the guidelines carefully before you submit your application to make sure you are eligible.
-If you have some training in mind but can’t find a course then please contact the training and development team who may be able to help find something suitable.
+If you have some training in mind but can’t find a course, please contact the training and development team,who may be able to help find something suitable.